Print Options

 Purpose of the Ombuds Program

 The word “ombudsman” originated in Sweden and means “representative of the people.”
-UNMC has established an Ombuds Program to help students, residents, faculty and staff resolve problems and to promote fair and equitable treatment for all members of the UNMC community.
+UNMC has established an Ombuds Program to help students, residents, faculty and staff resolve problems and to promote fair treatment for all members of the UNMC community.
 Drs.
-David Carver and Susan Swindells serve as the UNMC Ombudspersons.
+David Carver and Kristie Hayes serve as the UNMC Ombudspersons.
 More specifically, Ombuds services are:

-1. Confidential – No written records are kept, and any information shared in an individual contact with the ombuds remains private except in cases of direct threats of physical harm to self or others.
+Confidential – No written records are kept, and any information shared during an individual contact with the ombuds remains private except in cases of direct threats of physical harm to self or others.

-2. Informal – The ombudsperson is a voluntary “behind the scenes” sounding board or consultant; but is not an UNMC “officer of notice” for filing or adjudicating formal complaints, grievances, appeals or disciplinary processes.
+Informal – The ombudsperson is a voluntary “off-the-record” sounding board or consultant but is not an UNMC “officer of notice” for filing or participating in formal complaints, grievances, appeals or disciplinary processes.

-3. Independent – The ombudsperson program is not part of the formal UNMC administrative chain of command and reports only general problem trends and other summary data (without identifying individuals) to the Vice Chancellor for Academic Affairs and the Chancellor.
+Independent – The ombuds program is not part of the formal UNMC administrative chain of command and reports only general problem trends and other summary data (without identifying individuals) to the Chancellor.

 Functions of the Ombudsperson

 Policy Recommendations and Standards of Practice — Ombudspersons gather facts and data on recurring problems experienced by students, faculty or staff.
 Ombuds may recommend changes in policies, procedures, and organizational structures that promote increased fairness and social justice.
-The UNMC Ombuds Program follows the Code of Ethics and Standards of Practice of the International Ombuds Association, including a commitment to enhanced diversity, equity, inclusion. and belonging.
+The UNMC Ombuds Program follows the Code of Ethics and Standards of Practice of the International Ombuds Association, including a commitment to a climate of inclusion. and belonging in our UNMC community.

 Consult an Ombudsperson